franck-gaspoz/CommandLine.NetCore/README.md

     // with parameter operation context and OperationResult result delegate Do(Func<OperationContext, OperationResult> @delegate)

-    // takes a method in a lambda unary call expression: () => methodName, takes a called method with no parameter, takes a called method with a default command result (code ok, result null).
-    // Allows to map command arguments to method parameters and operation context Do(LambdaExpression expression)
     ```

-    the lambda expression in the method style `Do(LambdaExpression expression)` can have one of these profiles:
+    - the lambda expression in the method style `Do(LambdaExpression expression)` can have one of these profiles:

+        - the most practical is the use of concrete values types (not Opt,Param,.. but the values types inside it):

+    ```csharp
+    // arguments mapping to concrete types
+    // avoid repeating the command arguments declarations (Param, Opt) void MyOperation( string arg0, bool arg1 , ..)
+    ```

+        - others lambda expressions prototypes that are accepted:

     ```csharp
     // no parameter and no result